 What do clients look for when selecting you as a lawyer?

-In my experience, clients seek honesty and for their lawyer to always be very upfront with them with regards to their case.
+In my experience, clients seek honesty, and for their lawyers to always be up-front with them with regard to their case.
 This leads to a fundamental factor: constant communication with clients, especially during these uncertain times.
 Also, clients want a lawyer who can provide them with practical and creative solutions to protect their business.
-Finally, a lawyer requires a well-prepared team to support him or her, especially when acting as counsel in arbitration.
+Finally, a lawyer must have a well-prepared team to support them, especially when acting as counsel.

 How would you like to see your law firm develop in the coming years?